krassowski/Anki-Night-Mode/README.md

 ### How it works?

-It adds a "view" menu entity (if it doesn't exist) with options like:
+It adds a "view" menu entity with options like:
 - switching night mode
 - inverting colors of images or latex formulas
 - modifying some of the colors

 It provides shortcut `ctrl+n` to quickly switch mode and color picker to adjust some of color parameters.

 After enabling night mode, addon changes colors of menubar, toolbar, bottombars and content windows.
+Take a look at screenshot at the bottom of this page to see an example.

 ### How can I get it?